How Testing, Certifying Equipment is Done

 Dynamic vertical testing is typically reserved for shorter pieces of equipment such as a come-a-long or a hoist.
 Now, there is a direct correlation with the amount of stroke and the amount of force applied through that equipment.
 This testing device allows you to pull up to 5ft. of stroke.
 So, your stroking would be far less on a smaller hand chain hoist versus one with a larger capacity.

-Still more common, mainly because of the shear cost of the dynamic testing equipment and training, is static testing.
+Still more common is static testing, mainly because of the shear cost of the dynamic testing equipment and training.
 Static and dynamic are not vastly different in end goal from one another.
-The main difference is that a static load test is comprised of a stationary load test at 125% of equipment rated capacity; which is conducted to verify the structural and mechanical integrity of the lifting equipment.
-The technician would take a mechanical scale or digital load link, hook it to the equipment, and test it to 125% of rated and stamped capacity.
-Once it’s pulled to 125% of capacity, the technician would wait 10-20 seconds and if there is no failure, then it passed under load testing.
+The main difference is that a static load test is comprised of a stationary load test at 125% of equipment rated capacity.
+This is conducted to verify the structural and mechanical integrity of the lifting equipment.
+The technician would take a mechanical scale or digital load link, hook it to the equipment, and test it to 125% of rated capacity.
+Once it’s pulled to 125% of capacity, the technician waits 10-20 seconds.
+If there is no failure, then it passed under load testing.
 This is the current standard set by OSHA and ANSI regulations.

-In the end, putting safety first, it is critical to either make the commitment to invest in training, testing equipment and a recertification process and program, or find and use high-quality sources to take on the tasks for you.
+In the end, it is critical to either make the commitment to invest in training, testing equipment, and a recertification process.
+Many companies utilize high-quality external sources to take on the testing and certifying rigging equipment.